“Bring the pain, Gaspy. You were always the one who couldn’t handle it.”

 Em looks like the scrawny misbehaving brat everyone always said he was.
 He’s fat, too, from a garbage diet of Nutella and Hot Pockets.
-His greasy skin is pasty and acne-ridden, bereft even of the good looks that were always so good at covering up the ugliness festering in his heart.
+His greasy skin is pasty and acne-ridden, bereft even of the good looks that were always so good at covering up the emptiness and the ugliness festering in his heart.

 For a moment, he doesn’t say anything.
 Just stares up at Em—at himself—with a look of pure hate.
 Hate enough to hurt everybody and everything until his own pain is eclipsed in the resulting detonation of grief, agony and sorrow.
 He wants the whole world to suffer because he does, the entirety of existence to writhe with his tantrum and know that nothing, not a single moment of kindness or love or hope or resurrection will ever undo the crimes committed against him, the defendant: everybody else.

 Em knows then, that whatever waits on the other side of that door, it will not make Gasper happy.
 Maybe for a little while.
 But he will find a way to sabotage it.
 He will take a good thing and he will turn it to shit, like he turns everything he touches to shit, exactly like Ron said he did.
 There is only one place that Gasper can be happy.
 It is the same place Em tried to reach after he realized Sami didn’t need him and he gave Roberts a call for lunch at Cafe Soulé.